andpiazza/yoast_breadcrumbs/README.md

 It is modular: you choose which lines you need to add to make it work for you, custom.
 Just follow the **Instructions** below.

 # Instructions - How to Apply and Customize this Code to Your Needs  <h2>
-1. To implement breadcrumbs, place the code at the end of your theme's headers.php
+**To implement breadcrumbs**, place the code at the end of your theme's headers.php
 _Remember: when you update your theme you may lose this code so create documentation / backup or implement your theme a child theme._

 ``` <!-- Yoast SEO Breadcrumbs implementation -->